Updated October 2018

 To Kill a Mockingbird – Harper Lee

 I’m not sure if I hated injustice before the 8th grade… but I sure did afterwards.
 I was so mad during the courtroom scene when I knew that Tom Robinson was innocent.
 And then I remember being scared when Scout was running through the field at the end of the book, and feeling profoundly sorry for Boo Radley.
 All of these emotions from a book!
 It showed me the power of literature to teach and of story-telling in general; a lesson that I have tried not to forget in my professional and personal life.

 The Hitchhiker’s Guide to the Galaxy – Douglas Adams

 I read Adams over and over again.
 He’s my version of a Saturday afternoon movie.
 And years later I still find myself laughing out loud at a part I forgot about.
-I didn’t realize it when I was teenager reading it for the first time, but Douglas found this rare place to hang out – he knew that there was so much pomposity and ego in life, and yet he found it infinitely amusing and worth to engage with.
+I didn’t realize it when I was reading it for the first time as a teenager, but Douglas found this rare place to hang out: he knew that there was so much pomposity and ego in life, but instead of getting bitter he found it infinitely amusing and worthy of engaging with.
 He could have been a cynic but instead he became enthralled with people and life.
-My friend Jeff once say to me, “D., you’re like the Ford Prefect of our group.”
+My friend Jeff once said to me, “D., you’re like the Ford Prefect of our group.”
 It was one of the proudest days of my life.

 I hated busywork in school.
 When I read this as a young professional, it was the first time I had read an argument about why busywork (low-value activities) is anathema to success- and making no apologies for it.
 It was also the first book where I distinctly remember thinking, “This chapter is great, but this one here is crap.”
 I was actively engaging with the author’s ideas and deciding whether or not I wanted to agree.
 I also learned how to do the most important activities first thing in the morning from Tim – a tool I still use.